Cum Town: History

-In 2016, Cum Town was created by Mullen, the primary host and producer of the show.
-Halkias was the first co-host; Friedland became a second co-host, starting as a frequent guest and first appearing in the show's second episode.
+In 2016, Cum Town was created by Nick Mullen, the primary host and producer of the show.
+Stavros Halkias was the first co-host; Adam Friedland became a second co-host, starting as a frequent guest and first appearing in the show's second episode.

 The podcast concluded in June 2022 after months of the hosts suggesting its end as well as their renewed interest in stand-up comedy, particularly Halkias, who released his debut comedy special that month.
 On June 25, 2022, Halkias announced that he was no longer part of Cum Town.
 Subsequently, Mullen and Friedland revealed their plan for a spin-off podcast, The Adam Friedland Show, to be hosted by Friedland and produced by Mullen.

 On March 3, 2025, an episode titled Cum Town Farewell was uploaded to the podcast's Patreon account, with its description having described the release as "...the final episode of Cum Town," accompanying a larger expression of gratitude for fans of the podcast.

 Content

-Cum Town episodes were typically 60 minutes long and consisted of improvised comedy blended with casual unscripted conversation.
-Featured guests include Tim Dillon, David Cross, Bam Margera, Dan Soder, Bonnie McFarlane, Jim Norton, Kurt Metzger, Brandon Wardell, and Dasha Nekrasova.
+Cum Town episodes were generally 60 minutes long and consisted of improvised comedy blended with casual unscripted conversation.
+Featured guests included Tim Dillon, David Cross, Bam Margera, Dan Soder, Bonnie McFarlane, Jim Norton, Kurt Metzger, Brandon Wardell, and Dasha Nekrasova.

-Many of the show's riffs come from crude puns and rhymes—for example, "Louis SeemsGay" for Louis C.K.—and involved sexually explicit scenarios or ethnic and racial stereotypes.
+Many of the show's riffs came from crude puns and rhymes—for example, "Louis SeemsGay" for Louis C.K.—and involved sexually explicit scenarios or ethnic and racial stereotypes.
 Conversations generally centered on the hosts' personal lives, the news, the worlds of stand-up comedy and social media, and pop culture history.
 Friedland often served as the butt of Mullen's and Halkias's jokes and insults.

-Mullen does many celebrity impressions, including Donald Trump, Barack Obama, Tucker Carlson, Michael Douglas, Dennis Hopper, E. Jean Carroll, Dwayne Johnson, Joe Biden, Andrew Cuomo, Patrick Warburton, Rip Torn, Gene Hackman, Jon Hamm, Norm MacDonald, Joe List, Mark Normand, Jason Statham, Ice-T, Dave Portnoy, James Gandolfini, Sean Connery, Regis Philbin and Homer Simpson, with some episodes of the show featuring him trying to perfect a new impression on-air.
+Mullen did many celebrity impressions, including Donald Trump, Barack Obama, Tucker Carlson, Michael Douglas, Dennis Hopper, E. Jean Carroll, Dwayne Johnson, Joe Biden, Andrew Cuomo, Patrick Warburton, Rip Torn, Gene Hackman, Jon Hamm, Norm MacDonald, Joe List, Mark Normand, Jason Statham, Ice-T, Dave Portnoy, James Gandolfini, Sean Connery, Regis Philbin, Jerry Seinfeld and Homer Simpson, with some episodes of the show featuring him trying to perfect a new impression on-air.

 Availability and listenership

 Weekly free episodes of the show were available via Spotify, Apple Podcasts, and Audible, among other services.
 Subscribers who contributed at least $5 per month via Patreon gain access to additional weekly premium bonus episodes.
 During the early months of the COVID-19 pandemic, the show was conducted via Zoom; episodes were broadcast live via YouTube.

-As of June 2022, Cum Town was the 10th-most popular podcast on Patreon and the 12th-most popular creator on the platform overall; with more than 20,000 paying members, it had around $100,000 in monthly earnings.
+In June 2022, Cum Town was the 10th-most popular podcast on Patreon and the 12th-most popular creator on the platform overall; with more than 20,000 paying members, it had around $100,000 in monthly earnings.
 It was the number one podcast on the platform for most of 2017 and 2018.
 On Apple Podcasts, it was the 17th-most popular comedy podcast in the U.S. and 126th overall.